 Saturday, February 5 from 9 to 11 am in St. Giles McDonough Hall

 As catechists, it is not only what we say to our students that matters but who we are in the classroom.
 Marci Madary, St. Giles Director of Lifelong Formation, and Tim Smyth, Ascension Coordinator of Traditional Religious Education, are teaming together to create a morning of self-reflection with tools for how to be our best selves in and out of the classroom.
 Marci will share the principles of Non-Violent Communication; Tim will talk about uncovering assumptions in light of Springtide Studies along with the ministry of presence.
 The morning will also include time for prayer and small group conversation.
 This catechist enrichment is an opportunity to consider who we are and how we want to grow.

 The Catechesis of the Good Shepherd is an approach to the religious formation of children in PreK through 6th grade ( ages 3 to 12 years of age).
 It is rooted in the Bible, the liturgy of the church, and the educational principles of Maria Montessori.
 Children gather with catechists in an “atrium”, a room prepared for them, which contains simple yet beautiful materials they use to help them absorb the most essential proclamations of the Christian faith.

-The atrium is divided into four levels of formation under these general guidelines:
+The atrium is divided into three levels of formation under these general guidelines: